Alicia Elena Pérez Duarte

 Alicia Elena Pérez Duarte (born 15 May 1953) is a Mexican lawyer and researcher who focuses on human rights and women's legal status.
-She is a member of the Sistema Nacional de Investigadores (National System of Researchers) and a co-founder of the Programa Universitario de Estudios de Género (PUEG, University Program for Gender Studies) at the National Autonomous University of Mexico.
+She is a member of the Sistema Nacional de Investigadores (National System of Researchers) and a co-founder of the Programa Universitario de Estudios de Género (PUEG, University Program for Gender Studies) at the National Autonomous University of Mexico (UNAM).
 In addition to her work in private legal practice, she has served as a magistrate for the Superior Tribunal of Mexico City, as technical secretary for the Commission investigating femicides in Ciudad Juárez, and as a special prosecutor for crimes against women.

 Early life and education

-Alicia Elena Pérez Duarte was born 15 May 1953 in Ocotlán, Jalisco, México.
+Alicia Elena Pérez Duarte was born 15 May 1953 in Ocotlán, Jalisco.
 From a young age, she defied conventions which required her to wear dresses and though she took ballet, she quit as a teenager to work in secret so she could have her own money.
 Her family were well-off and lived abroad for part of her childhood, but her parents divorced when she was thirteen.
-Pérez-Duarte completed middle and high school in a convent school in Jalisco.
-After she graduated in 1972, she enrolled at the National Autonomous University of Mexico (Universidad Nacional Autónoma de México, UNAM)to study law.
+Pérez Duarte completed middle and high school in a convent school in Jalisco.
+After she graduated in 1972, she enrolled at the National Autonomous University of Mexico (Universidad Nacional Autónoma de México, UNAM) to study law.
 She completed both her licentiate (1977) and master's degree (1981) with distinction, earning the Medalla Gabino Barreda for her academic merit.
-She completed her Doctor of Law in 1988 at UNAM and went on to complete her specialist designation in human rights at the Inter-American Institute of Human Rights in Costa Rica in 1989.
+She completed her Doctor of Law in 1988 at the UNAM and went on to complete her specialist designation in human rights at the Inter-American Institute of Human Rights in Costa Rica in 1989.